JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 \end{algorithm}

 Note that unlike the CBC-mode, the IV has to be fixed and public.
-A random IV is not secure in this application. _E_ is defined as the encryption for CBC-mode, see CBC-section.
+A random IV is not secure in this application. _E_ is defined as the encryption for CBC-mode, see @sec:blockciphermodes:confidentiality:cbc.

-### standardized CBC-MAC
+### standardized CBC-MAC{#sec:blockciphermodes:integrity:stanardcmac}
 A secure version of CMAC is standardized with some changes from the basic version:

 - The original key, _K_, is used to derive two new keys, $K_1$ and $K_2$.